wtfutil/wtf/_site/content/posts/modules/gcal.md

 Values: A positive integer, `0..n`.

 `position` <br />
-Defines where in the grid this module's widget will be displayed. <br />
+Where in the grid this module's widget will be displayed. <br />

 `refreshInterval` <br />
 How often, in seconds, this module will update its data. <br />